Ball Bearing - NMB Part Numbering System

 A suffix to the bearing part number will indicate special features for that particular bearing, specifically: enclosure, special feature/noise grade, and retainer.
 The following explains these features in slightly more detail.

-Shields and seals can be a valuable addition to a bearing.
+Shields and seals can be a valuable addition to a bearing, depending on the application.
 These protective coverings can serve a twofold purpose.
-They protect the bearing itself from contaminants and protect the application that houses the bearing from leaks.
+They protect the bearing itself from contaminants and protect the application that houses the bearing from lubrication leaks.
 This code indicates the type of shield or seal attached to that particular bearing.
-If there is a double letter, it means that both sides are enclosed.
+If there is a double letter, it means that both sides are enclosed, with a single letter meaning only one side of the bearing is enclosed.
+No code denotes open bearing.

 Special Feature/Noise Grade